-Thanks to three new laws, breastfeeding parents who work in New York have some critical new rights.
+Breastfeeding parents who work in New York will soon have some critical new rights.

-New York State just passed a law through the budget, championed by Governor Cuomo, to explicitly include lactation as a pregnancy-related condition as defined in existing law, making it crystal clear that employers cannot discriminate, and must accommodate, based on an employee’s need to express milk at work.
+New York State just passed a bill, which we expect to be signed into law, to explicitly include lactation as a pregnancy-related condition as defined in existing law, making it crystal clear that employers cannot discriminate, and must accommodate, based on an employee’s need to express milk at work.

 If you work in New York City, two new additional laws also just went into effect, requiring employers with 4 or more employees to provide a lactation room for employees and to have a lactation accommodation policy.
 Under the law, the room must be: